Gain an insight into the behaviours and attitudes that put health at risk and how to change these behaviours to promote better health.

 Build relevant skills and experience

 Part-time work and volunteering during study all help to increase your job prospects when you graduate.
 Programmes such as Wellington Plus, Wellington International Leadership Programme (WILP) develop leadership skills and practical experience.
 Students who volunteer in the health sector can learn more about where they can apply their skills and develop valuable connections.
-The Student Wellbeing Awareness Team and leadership in the student support space, The Bubble at Victoria University of Wellington offer good opportunities to gain real-life experience in areas such as health promotion and mental health through peer support initiatives.
+Volunteering for wellbeing activities on campus and as leaders student support space The Bubble at Victoria University of Wellington offer good opportunities to gain real-life experience in areas such as health promotion and mental health through peer support initiatives.

 Make career connections